AdviceNow has A Survival Guide to Sorting out Arrangements for your Children.

 These positive outcomes have benefits not just for the individuals but for the whole of society.
 They produce widespread cost savings, ranging from the education system to the health and social care system, the civil and criminal justice system and they also produce positive future employment outcomes.

-Or for an more advanced app try the Our Family Wizard app that combines all schedules, files, contacts and communication in one app.
+For the most advanced separated parenting app try the Our Family Wizard app that combines all schedules, files, contacts and communication in one app.
 This keeps everyone, including grandparents, family law professionals and the children, in the loop.

 You may wish to read Dr. JoAnne Pedro-Carroll’s book Putting Children First and Ashley Palmer’s Handover Book to ease communication.